open-cloud/xos/docs/core_models.md

    - Bound to a set of `Slices` that contains the collection of virtualized resources (e.g., compute, network) in which the `Service` runs.

+   - Bound to a set of `ServiceInstances` that record per-tenant context for a virtualized partition of the `Service`.

   In many CORD documents you will see mention of each service also having a "controller" which effectively corresponds to the